-The agency will take the following actions to improve retention of females, racial/ethnic minorities, and individuals with disabilities:
+The Office will take the following actions to improve retention of females, racial/ethnic minorities, and individuals with disabilities:

-- Encourage all new hires to receive applicable trainings for their career development. - Ensure an inclusive work environment and equal opportunities for all employees.

-- Evaluate and grow Agency onboarding practices.
-Review onboarding information to ensure that new hires have clear information about how to request an accommodation, process for doing so, and provide contact information. - Partner with resources such as the Enterprise Office of Diversity and Inclusion to establish and promote best practices. - Partner with a System of Technology to Achieve Results (STAR) program to identify and provide available resources to accommodate applicants with disabilities in the workplace. - Develop and communicate to employees' leadership ladder/succession planning. - Create relationship with Employee Resource Groups (ERGs) to share information about program offerings and relay job opportunities to employees. - Ensure the agency has current contact information for Human Resources staff for answers to questions, assistance, and resources.
+- Encourage all employees, including new hires, to receive applicable trainings for their career development. - Ensure an inclusive work environment and equal opportunities for all employees. - Evaluate and grow Office onboarding practices.
+Review onboarding information to ensure that new hires have clear information about how to request an accommodation, process for doing so, and provide contact information. - Partner with resources such as the Enterprise Office of Diversity and Inclusion to establish and promote best practices. - Partner with a System of Technology to Achieve Results (STAR) program to identify and provide available resources to accommodate applicants with disabilities in the workplace. - Develop and communicate to employees' leadership ladder/succession planning. - Create relationship with Employee Resource Groups (ERGs) to share information about program offerings and relay job opportunities to employees.